doadin/ccfreeze/README.rst

   local path /home/jdoe/pylib/foo/bar.py.
 They will instead show foo/bar.py)

-distutils command 'bdist_bbfreeze'
+distutils command 'bdist_ccfreeze'
-  A new distutils/setuptools command bdist_bbfreeze integrates
+  A new distutils/setuptools command bdist_ccfreeze integrates
-  bbfreeze into your setup.py.
+  ccfreeze into your setup.py.

-bbfreeze works on windows and UNIX-like operating systems. bbfreeze has been tested with python 2.4, 2.5, 2.6 and 2.7 bbfreeze will not work with python 3 or higher. bbfreeze does not work on OS X.
+ccfreeze works on windows and UNIX-like operating systems. ccfreeze has been tested with python 2.7 ccfreeze will not work with python 3 or higher.(coming eventualy) ccfreeze does not work on OS X.

 Contact Information
 -------------------
 bbfreeze has been developed by `brainbot technologies AG`__.
+And continued by my self.
 Questions and suggestions should be send to the bbfreeze-users mailing list: bbfreeze-users@googlegroups.com

 You can subscribe by sending email to